-Section 50a paragraph 3 No 3 AMG has been amended and a new section 50a paragraph 4 AMG has been added following ECJ's decision C-249/09 (Novo Nordisk AS vs Ravimiamet).
-Therefore, reference may (again) be made to studies which are not mentioned in the SPC as long as the requirements as set out above are met.
+Section 50a paragraph 3 No 3 AMG has been amended and a new section 50a paragraph 4 AMG has been added following the ECJ's decision in C-249/09 (Novo Nordisk AS vs Ravimiamet).
+Therefore, in the context of advertising to specialist circles, reference may (again) be made to studies which are not mentioned in the SPC as long as the requirements as set out above are met.